MovementWorks Dance and Fitness

 Shoes: Girls: Pink Ballet shoes.
 Boys: Black ballet shoes

-In our music class, we engage your child in music and movement activities that also promote language, social and emotional skills, early math and early literacy, physical coordination, creativity, and more.
-Plus, your child will learn basic music vocabulary and notation—all setting the stage for future school success and formal music lessons.
+In our Acro class, we engage your child in tumbling, strength, and stretching activities that also promote language, social, and emotional skills, physical coordination, creativity, and more.
+Your child will learn basic tumbling, gymnastics vocabulary, and new climbing/mounting skills.
+Perfect for all levels!
+This class provides great prep work and complimentary skill growth for dancers, tumblers, and cheerleading tryouts.
 (Check current schedule for class availability)

 Creative Movement (ages 2.5-8)